Q1. Ammonia has a higher boiling point than phosphine. Why?

-Ans. -Ammonia forms intermolecular H-bond.
+Ans.
+Ammonia forms an intermolecular H-bond.

 Q2.
 Why does PCl3 fume in moisture?